benjaminwillett/flask/api.md

 See how flask is serving database data into JSON through the REST API we defined.
 Next modify URL to peek all employees who are working in Police department.http://localhost:5000/dept/police

 code walk-through is as follows
-*  I downloaded latest Salary dataset from chicago data site
-*  Dumped that CSV  into my SQLite db.
 *  Used SQLAlchemy to connect to database and do select operations.
 *  Created Flask-Restful classes to map functions with API URL
-*  Returned the queried data as JSON ,which can be used universally.See how simple it is to create a data API.
+*  Returned the queried data as JSON ,which can be used universally.

+See how simple it is to create a data API.
 We can also add support to PUT,POST and DELETE on data too.We can also have an authentication system for fetching data through API.